abarbanell/devenv/README.md

 - mongo - as a data store
 - rabbitMQ - used as message queue for background jobs
 - nginx - as SSL reverse proxy to serve https traffic
+- nodejs - a container running your node application, using nodemon

 I took some ideas from: